PSDtoHUBSPOT News Blog

 3.5 Single-language Vendors

-Single language vendors (SLVs) are generally translation companies with 20 to 30 employees.
+Single-language vendors (SLVs) are generally translation companies with 20 to 30 employees.
 They focus on only one language, generally the one where their office is located.
 They typically are equipped with the tools and technology necessary to do translations efficiently, and some may even be capable of doing voiceovers.
 They also may be able to handle user interface translation strings (UI) and document layout.
 They also have the benefit of being highly focused on their particular language.
 Independent local offices or small businesses may find this type of translation partner suitable.

 On the other hand, SLVs may not be able to handle more complex projects such as media localization or multi-component integrations.
 SLVs also typically have only one location, which may mean that you can only talk with them during hours that are inconvenient to your time schedule.
 Finally, once you expand into a different country, you'll need to find another SLV in that country.